facebookresearch/vizseq/website/docs/getting_started/scorer_example.md

 sidebar_label: Scorer Example
 ---

+import useBaseUrl from '@docusaurus/useBaseUrl';

 VizSeq scorers provide corpus-level, sentence-level and group-level (groups defined by the sentence tags) scores.
 They are implemented with multi-processing.

 Here is an example for using BLEU scorer:
 ```python